 I earned my Master’s degree in Acupuncture and Oriental Medicine from Oregon College of Oriental Medicine in Portland, Oregon.
 I am board certified through the National Certification Commission for Acupuncture and Oriental Medicine and licensed through the Oregon State Medical Board.
 My training in Traditional Chinese Medicine (TCM) allows me to utilize not only acupuncture, but also herbal supplements, cupping, moxibustion, and Tuina massage techniques.
 I specializing in pain relief, insomnia, smoking cessation, depression, and Post-Traumatic Stress Disorder (PTSD).

-In addition, I am one of only two licensed acupuncturists in Oregon who is certified with the National Association of Hospice and Palliative Care Acupuncturists (NAHPCA), and given the designation Certified Provider of Hospice and Palliative Care Acupuncture (CPHPCA).
+In addition, I am one of only three licensed acupuncturists in Oregon who is certified with the National Association of Hospice and Palliative Care Acupuncturists (NAHPCA), and given the designation Certified Provider of Hospice and Palliative Care Acupuncture (CPHPCA).